Al Khor (city): Modernisation

 Modernisation in the town started in the 1940s and 1950s, after Qatar started reaping the benefits of its newly discovered oil fields.
 The first paved road connecting Al Khor to the capital Doha was constructed in the 1940s, and in the 1950s, the town constructed its first hospital.
 A primary school followed shortly after.
 The town also began to be referred to simply as 'Al Khor' rather than 'Khor Al Shaqiq'.
 At this time, most of Al Khor's houses, built out of stone, were located along the beachfront, being connected by a series of narrow alleyways.
 Many were two-story houses with cooling rooms on the top floor for summer months.
 In 1965, the city was integrated into Qatar's electrical grid.

 In the early 1960s, pan-Arabism had established itself in the peninsula, and in 1963, the Qatar National Unity Front was created.
 The movement, which opposed royal privilege and advocated for increased workers rights, had a stronghold in Al Khor.
-One of its leaders belonged to the Al-Missned sub-tribe of the Al Muhannada, and the group was popular with residents.
+One of its leaders belonged to the Al-Missned sub-tribe of the Al Muhannadi, and the group was popular with residents.
 In retaliation, a small number of high-ranking Al Thani members suggested bombing Al Khor, though this idea was dismissed.
-After the Qatari government cracked down on the group, in 1964 they banished many members of the Al Muhannada to Kuwait, where they would remain for several months before returning to Qatar after mediation from the Saudi government.
+After the Qatari government cracked down on the group, in 1964 they banished many members of the Al Muhannadi to Kuwait, where they would remain for several months before returning to Qatar after mediation from the Saudi government.
 It was also stipulated that each tribe member was to pledge allegiance to the emir of Qatar, and those who refused would stay in exile.

 In the late 1960s, Al Khor was among the northern Qatari towns designated to benefit from the initial phase of a state housing program.
 Completed in 1969, the program provided modern residences and basic utilities to local families as part of a national project to improve living standards.

 In July 1972, the Al Khor Municipality was officially established with Al Khor as its seat.
 Following this decree, the government began large-scale development projects in the town, which included replacing all old housing units and establishing government office branches in the town.
 Residences on the shorefront were demolished, making way for modern housing built at higher elevations.
 Also in the early 1970s, Al Khor Health Center was inaugurated.
 By the 1980s, the primary and secondary road system for Al Khor was developed by the Ministry of Public Works.
 In 1983–84, Al Khor was included as part of a major project by the Ministry of Public Works valued at QAR 535 million to develop sewage infrastructure in major settlements outside of Doha.